-Further, the Adviser has contractually agreed, through at least June 30, 2023, to waive the advisory fee payable by the Fund in an amount equal to 100% of the net advisory fees the Adviser receives from the affiliated money market funds on investments by the Fund of uninvested cash (excluding investments of cash collateral from securities lending) in such affiliated money market funds.

-For the six months ended June 30, 2021, the Adviser waived advisory fees of \$648.
+Further, the Adviser has contractually agreed, through at least June 30, 2023, to waive the advisory fee payable by the Fund in an amount equal to 100% of the net advisory fees the Adviser receives from the affiliated money market funds on investments by the Fund of uninvested cash in such affiliated money market funds.
+For the six months ended June 30, 2021, the Adviser waived advisory fees of \$414.

 The Trust has entered into a master administrative services agreement with Invesco pursuant to which the Fund has agreed to pay Invesco a fee for costs incurred in providing accounting services and fund administrative services to the Fund and to reimburse Invesco for fees paid to insurance companies that have agreed to provide certain administrative services to the Fund.
 These administrative services provided by the insurance companies may include, among other things: maintenance of master accounts with the Fund; tracking, recording and transmitting net purchase and redemption orders for Fund shares; maintaining and preserving records related to the purchase, redemption and other account activity of variable product owners; distributing copies of Fund documents such as prospectuses, proxy materials and periodic reports, to variable product owners, and responding to inquiries from variable product owners about the Fund.
-Pursuant to such agreement, for the six months ended June 30, 2021, Invesco was paid \$17,641 for accounting and fund administrative services and was reimbursed \$185,979 for fees paid to insurance companies.
+Pursuant to such agreement, for the six months ended June 30, 2021, Invesco was paid \$11,369 for accounting and fund administrative services and was reimbursed \$120,192 for fees paid to insurance companies.
 Invesco has entered into a sub-administration agreement whereby State Street Bank and Trust Company ("SSB") serves as fund accountant and provides certain administrative services to the Fund.
 Pursuant to a custody agreement with the Trust on behalf of the Fund, SSB also serves as the Fund's custodian.

 The Trust has entered into a transfer agency and service agreement with Invesco Investment Services, Inc. ("IIS") pursuant to which the Fund has agreed to pay IIS a fee for providing transfer agency and shareholder services to the Fund and reimburse IIS for certain expenses incurred by IIS in the course of providing such services.
-IIS may make payments to intermediaries that provide omnibus account services, sub-accounting services and/or networking services.
-All fees payable by IIS to intermediaries that provide omnibus account services or sub-accounting services are charged back to the Fund, subject to certain limitations approved by the Trust's Board of Trustees.
 For the six months ended June 30, 2021, expenses incurred under the agreement are shown in the Statement of Operations as Transfer agent fees.